Content

 -

-: This command is run with superuser privileges, as Snort typically requires administrative access to capture and analyze network traffic. -
+sudo: This command is run with superuser privileges, as Snort typically requires administrative access to capture and analyze network traffic. -

-: This is the actual Snort command-line tool. -
+snort: This is the actual Snort command-line tool. -

-, which is a common network interface name in Linux systems.
+-i eth0: This option specifies the network interface to monitor.
+In this case, it’s set toeth0, which is a common network interface name in Linux systems.
 Snort will listen on this network interface to capture network traffic. -

-mode is a more efficient alerting mode that quickly alerts on suspicious traffic without extensive packet logging. -
+-A alert_fast: This option specifies the alerting mode to use.
+Thealert_fastmode is a more efficient alerting mode that quickly alerts on suspicious traffic without extensive packet logging. -

-: This option sets the snaplen (snap length) for packet capture.
+-s 65535: This option sets the snaplen (snap length) for packet capture.
 It determines the maximum number of bytes to capture from each packet.
 A snaplen of 65535 means that Snort will capture the entire packet, up to the maximum allowed by the Ethernet frame size. -

-: This option specifies how to handle sticky buffers.
-In this case, it’s set tonone
+-k none: This option specifies how to handle sticky buffers.
+In this case, it’s set tonone, meaning that sticky buffers are not used.

 That’s it!
 Hope you enjoy this brief intro to Snort!